Audi RS 7 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for an Audi RS 7 are $1,668 a year with full coverage.
-Comprehensive costs on average $374 a year, collision insurance costs $672, and liability is estimated at $464.
-Buying just liability costs approximately $514 a year, and insurance for high-risk drivers costs around $3,620.
-16-year-old drivers cost the most to insure at up to $6,134 a year.
+The average insurance rates for an Audi RS 7 are $1,668 a year for full coverage.
+Comprehensive insurance costs an estimated $374 each year, collision insurance costs $672, and liability coverage costs around $464.
+Buying just liability costs as low as $514 a year, and insurance for high-risk drivers costs $3,620 or more.
+Teen drivers cost the most to insure at up to $6,134 a year.

 Average premium for full coverage: $1,668

-Estimates include $500 policy deductibles, 30/60 split liability limits, and includes UM/UIM and medical coverage.
-Prices are averaged for all U.S. states and RS 7 trim levels.
+These estimates include $500 physical damage deductibles, 30/60 liability limits, and includes medical and UM/UIM coverage.
+Prices are averaged for all states and RS 7 models.

 Price Range Variability

-For the normal driver, Audi RS 7 insurance rates range from as low as $514 for a discount liability-only rate to a high of $3,620 for a high-risk insurance policy.
+Using a 40-year-old driver as an example, Audi RS 7 insurance rates range from as low as $514 for just liability insurance to a high rate of $3,620 for a driver required to buy high-risk insurance.

 Urban vs. Rural Price Range

-Living in a larger city can have significant affects on auto insurance rates.
-Rural areas are shown to have a lower frequency of collision claims than congested cities.
-The diagram below illustrates how geographic area affects car insurance rates.
+Where you live has a large influence on insurance rates.
+More rural locations are shown to have a lower frequency of accident claims than larger metro areas.
+The graphic below illustrates how rural and urban location affects insurance prices.

 Use the form below to get customized rates for your location.